banding/CW_typewriter/README.md

 GAME:

-I wrote a small command line  C program.
+I wrote a small C command line Windows program.
+Which is part of the download files its named  "CW_typer.zip" unzip it into its own directory.
 It was just a proof of concept test program.
+I could use the text files to pratice my code.
-When using the small command line Practice-program it was necessary to send a return key at the end of each entry.
+While using the small command line Practice-program it was necessary to send a return key at the end of each entry.
 Reaching over and hitting the return key somehow broke my focus and slow me down.
-To send the return key I used the Prosign  'AA', (“start new line”).
-Using the Prosign allowed me to kept my focus on the key, which seem to make my practice go smoother.
+To send the return key I added the Prosign  'AA', (“start new line”) to the Letter array.
+Using the Prosign allowed me to kept my focus on the key and seemed to make my practice go smoother.

 So now I was faced with two wants.
-First was to rewrite my CW typewriter program to eliminate the unnecessary parts not needed for gaming.
-Second was to write a simple CW game program which used text files as the input like my little Practice-program did.
-Having the ability to make up text files of  your own choosing was a nice feature I wanted to keep.
-Additionally I had a couple of caveats.
+1) Was to rewrite my CW typewriter program to eliminate the unnecessary parts not needed for gaming.
+2)  Second was to write a simple CW game program which used text files as the input like my little Practice-program did.
+With the ability to make up text files of your own choosing was a nice feature I wanted to keep.
+Additionally I had a couple of caveats:
 I wanted to make the code “open source”.
-Since it's a simple little program I hope others will add to it, or use it as a guide and thereby allow it to grow.
+Since it's a simple little program I hope others could use it as a starting point and add to it.
 Also wanted it to work on the 3 commonly used operating systems, PC, MAC and Linux.
 Python plays on all these systems and it seemed like a good choice.